Dorzhi Banzarov: Later life

+He died in 1855.
+Supposedly, he had been suffering from poor health for some time, and when a colleague came to visit him in late February 1855, he found Banzarov dead.
+He was buried according to Buddhist tradition.

 Legacy

+During his lifetime and after his death, Banzarov was praised and admired by other cultural figures and intellectuals of Russia such as Nikolay Nekrasov, Nikolay Chernyshevsky, Pavel Ivanovich Melnikov, and Alexander Veselovsky; he remains the subject of scholarly interest in Russia, despite his relatively small scholarly output.

 In 1947, the Buryat State University was named after him, in honor of the 125th year of his birth.
 A street in Ulan-Ude, the capital of Buryatia, was also renamed from "Buryatskaya Street" to "Dorzhi Banzarov Street."
-For unknown reasons in the 1990s, the university shifted to simply "Buryat State University" and only in 2019 did it again receive the name "Dorzhi Banzarov Buryat State University".
+In the 1990s, the university shifted to simply "Buryat State University", eliciting negative reactions from many Buryats; in 2019 it was renamed "Dorzhi Banzarov Buryat State University".

 He is an important figure for the Buryat people as one of the first Buryat intellectuals to gain mass acclaim in Russia and for building the academic field of Mongolian studies in Russia, and for being amongst the first members of the colonized peoples of Siberia to rise to the level of an academic career.
 The beginnings of the Buryat intelligentsia are said to begin with him and another Buryat academic, Galsan Gomboev.

 A statue of him was installed in June 2010 in Dzhidinsky District to celebrate the 75th anniversary of the founding of the district.
-The sculptor was the Buryat G. G. Vasilyev.
-There is also a statue of him in Ulan-Ude, and a memorial to him at the Kazan University, installed in October 2020.
+The sculptor was Buryat G. G. Vasilyev.
+There is also a statue of him in Ulan-Ude, and a memorial to him at Kazan University, installed in October 2020.